leizhougetbetter/IAD/README.md

 - *AspirationDynamicsParameters.txt*: The parameter file contains the group size, payoff matrix, personal aspiration values and selection intensity.

-- *OtherParameters.inp*: Another parameter file contains the type of the network (random, regular, or scale-free), the starting point, increment, and ending point of the payoff entry $a_0$, number of repetitions in the whole simulation, and the initial frequency of strategy A.
+- *yParameters.inp*: Another parameter file contains the type of the network (random, regular, or scale-free), the starting point, increment, and ending point of the payoff entry $a_0$, number of repetitions in the whole simulation, and the initial frequency of strategy A.

 - *NetworkStructure_AspDyn_RG*: Network structure of the random graph with size 100.
 Each node corresponds to 2 rows.
 For example, the No. $i$ node corresponds to Row $2i-1$ and $2i$: Row $2i-1$ defines its degree; Row $2i$ defines the index of all its neighbors.